 As a recipient of federal funding, New York University (NYU) must comply with policies that define costs as either direct or indirect to ensure consistency with charging costs and compliance with sponsor requirements.

-OMB Circular A-21 states that the salaries of administrative and clerical staff should normally be treated as Facilities and Administrative (F&A; indirect) costs.
-Salaries associated with routine services such as preparing proposals, making routine travel arrangements, typing reports, etc. should normally not be budgeted or charged as direct costs.
-Similarly, items such as office supplies, postage, local telephone costs and memberships shall normally be treated as F&A costs.
+OMB Uniform Guidance, 200.413(c) states that the salaries of administrative and clerical staff should normally be treated as Facilities and Administration (F&A, or indirect) costs.
+Salaries associated with routine services such as preparing proposals, making routine travel arrangements and typing reports should not be budgeted or charged as direct costs, even when there is a direct benefit to the project.
+Similarly, items such as office supplies, postage, local telephone costs and memberships should normally be treated as F&A costs.

 Administrative and clerical salaries, as well as certain other non-salary administrative expenses are generally treated as F&A Costs.
 However, in special circumstances, direct charging of F&A costs may be appropriate.
 These costs must meet the “special purpose or circumstance” criteria.